Recovering America's Wildlife Act

 Unfortunately, America lacks a dedicated funding stream to conserve vulnerable wildlife and help prevent thousands of species from becoming endangered.
 The Recovering America’s Wildlife Act would be the most significant investment in wildlife conservation in a generation — it would fund proactive, voluntary efforts to address the nation’s looming wildlife crisis and conserve our natural heritage for future generations.

-The Recovering America's Wildlife Act (H.R.2773 and S.2372) would provide $1.3 billion per year to states, and $97.5 million to tribal nations, from existing revenues to fund wildlife conservation, habitat management and restoration, outdoor recreation, and education programs.
+The Recovering America's Wildlife Act would provide $1.3 billion per year to states, and $97.5 million to tribal nations, from existing revenues to fund wildlife conservation, habitat management and restoration, outdoor recreation, and education programs.
 Of this, Texas would be eligible for more than $50 million per year to implement the Texas Conservation Action Plan and help stabilize the at-risk species in our state.

 Slideshow of a few Species of Greatest Conservation Need (SGCN) in Texas.

 There are 12,000 SGCN's across the country, including over 1,300 in Texas.

 Each state has completed a Wildlife Action Plan designed to help recover species in decline and prevent the need for listing under the Endangered Species Act.
 Once a species becomes threatened or endangered, recovery becomes significantly more uncertain, more difficult, and more expensive.
 The Recovering America's Wildlife Act would provide the funding needed to effectively implement these strategic conservation plans.
 As such, it is supported by a wide range of business and conservation interests.